-We estimate that we will receive net proceeds of approximately \$8.8 million (or approximately \$10.2 million if the underwriter's over-allotment option is exercised in full) from the sale of the securities offered by us in this offering, based on the assumed public offering price of \$1.98 per share (the last reported sale price of our common stock on The Nasdaq Capital Market on December 14, 2018), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and excluding the proceeds, if any, from the exercise of any pre-funded warrants issued pursuant to this offering.
+We estimate that we will receive net proceeds of approximately \$8.7 million (or approximately \$10.1 million if the underwriter's over-allotment option is exercised in full) from the sale of the securities offered by us in this offering, based on the assumed public offering price of \$1.66 per unit (the closing price of our common stock on The Nasdaq Capital Market on December 24, 2018), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, and excluding the proceeds, if any, from the exercise of any common warrants and pre-funded warrants issued pursuant to this offering.

-A \$0.25 increase (decrease) in the assumed public offering price of \$1.98 per share would increase (decrease) the expected net proceeds to us from this offering by approximately \$1.1 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us and excluding the proceeds, if any, from the exercise of the pre-funded warrants issued pursuant to this offering.
+A \$0.25 increase (decrease) in the assumed public offering price of \$1.66 per unit would increase (decrease) the expected net proceeds to us from this offering by approximately \$1.4 million, assuming that the number of units offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us and excluding the proceeds, if any, from the exercise of the common warrants and the pre-funded warrants issued pursuant to this offering.

-Similarly, a one million share increase (decrease) in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us by approximately \$1.7 million, assuming the assumed public offering price of \$1.98 per share remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and excluding the proceeds, if any, from the exercise of the pre-funded warrants issued pursuant to this offering.
+Similarly, a one million share increase in the number of units offered by us, as set forth on the cover page of this prospectus, would increase the net proceeds to us by approximately \$1.5 million, and a one million share decrease in the number of units offered by us, as set forth on the cover page of this prospectus, would decrease the net proceeds to us by approximately \$1.5 million, in each case assuming the assumed public offering price of \$1.66 per unit remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us and excluding the proceeds, if any, from the exercise of the common warrants and the pre-funded warrants issued pursuant to this offering.